debpal/GeoAnalyze/README.md

 # GeoAnalyze

 GeoAnalyze is a Python package designed to streamline geoprocessing by handling internal complexities and intermediate steps.
-Conceptualized and launched on October 10, 2024, this package is tailored for users with limited geocoding experience, focusing on desired outputs.
-Active development is ongoing, with exciting new features planned for future releases.
-Leveraging open-source geospatial modules of Python, the goal of GeoAnalyze is to empower users by providing high-level geoprocessing tools with fewer lines of code.
-Currently, the package is in the planning stage and offers the following file operation features for testing purposes:
+Conceptualized and launched on October 10, 2024, this package is tailored for users with limited geospatial processing experience, allowing them to focus on desired outputs.
+The package is still in the planning stage, but active development is ongoing, with exciting new features planned for future releases.

-* File operations
+Leveraging open-source geospatial Python modules, GeoAnalyze aims to empower users by providing high-level geoprocessing tools with fewer lines of code.

+## File Operations (Irrespective of Extensions)

+When managing GIS files, each main file is often associated with several auxiliary files.
+For example, a `.shp` file (shapefile) is commonly accompanied by `.cpg`, `.dbf`, `.prj`, and `.shx` files, which are necessary for the shapefile to function correctly.
+In geospatial processing, these associated files must be handled together to prevent errors or data loss.
+GeoAnalyze simplifies this process by ensuring that any operation performed on a main file automatically includes its associated auxiliary files, making file management seamless and error-free.
+The package offers the following file operation features:

-    - Deleting files of the same name in a folder, irrespective of extensions.
+* Deleting files in a folder.
-    - Transferring files of the same name, irrespective of extensions, from the source folder to the destination folder.
+* Transferring files from the source folder to the destination folder.
+* Renaming files in a folder.
+* Copying files from the source folder and renames them in the destination folder.
+* Extracting files with the same extension from a folder.

 ## Roadmap

-* File operations.
 * Raster processing.
 * Shapefile analysis.
 * Watershed delineation.